My-Finance-Report/yearly_report/README.md

   -> can we just remove this all together?
 - the configuration page is just wacky
-- its weird that the first time thorugh the upload flow it doesnt actually run the upload
+- its weird that the first time thorugh the upload flow it doesnt actually run the upload -> this should be fine now that there is an onboarding flow
+- redirect to the dashboard there is a user and they click on the nav bar
 - consider showing the source we associate with the file before we upload
 - the jobs running banner is vile
-- no way to update any miscategorization
-  -- this just needs a link from the dashboard
 - still some bug with the files that are in /transactions
 - the llm seems bad at getting dates, may need to include more file context
 - ability to add and remove categories and sources